RackunSec/Penetration-Testing-Grimoire/Brute Force/http_params_wfuzz.md

 000000003:   200        0 L      0 W      0 Ch        "cid"
 000000002:   200        0 L      0 W      0 Ch        "bid"
 ```
 We use this as our "control" response.
-The length of the response "L" is 0.
+The length of the response `L` (for lines) is 0.
 Now, we can filter these false positives out using the filter sytax like so,
 ```
 wfuzz -c -z file,fuzz_get_params.txt --filter "l>0" https://(TARGET HOST)/file.php?FUZZ=lolhi
 ```